 Your vocabulary is very limited and often inaccurate.
 You are able to use the present tense to construct simple sentences, but will have frequent errors in basic grammar and other verb tenses.
 Your speech will be slow with poor pronunciation that often interferes with communication.
-Here is an example of a person speaking with a level one proficiency in English.

-– Now, I’ll explain the capabilities of a level two speaker.
-At level two on the ILR scale, you can speak in present, past, and future tenses, provide a detailed description or comparison, give directions and instructions, make recommendations, and report facts.
+At level 2, you can speak in present, past, and future tenses, provide a detailed description or comparison, give directions and instructions, make recommendations, and report facts.

 You can handle most normal social situations, including elaborate casual conversations about well-known current events as well as work, family, and topics of personal interest.
 You have enough familiar vocabulary and basic grammar to elaborate on ideas and speak in short paragraphs.
 However, your vocabulary is still limited, so your speech may be imprecise and labored at times.

 Your pronunciation occasionally interferes with communication, and may require the listener to use context to recover the meaning.
 You can typically understand the information presented in familiar predictable patterns and straightforward descriptions and instructions.
 You understand factual content in interviews, broadcast news, telephone calls, and messages.